ElementsProject/lightning/doc/MAKING-RELEASES.md

 ### Preparing for -rc1

-1. Check that CHANGELOG.md is well formatted, ordered in areas, covers all signficant changes, and sub-ordered approximately by user impact & coolness.
+1. Check that `CHANGELOG.md` is well formatted, ordered in areas, covers all signficant changes, and sub-ordered approximately by user impact & coolness.
+2. Use `devtools/changelog.py` to collect the changelog entries from pull request commit messages and merge them into the manually maintained `CHANGELOG.md`.
-2. Update the CHANGELOG.md with [Unreleased] changed to v<VERSION>-rc1.
+3. Update the CHANGELOG.md with [Unreleased] changed to v<VERSION>-rc1.
 Note that you should exactly copy the date and name format from a previous release, as the `build-release.sh` script relies on this.
-3. Create a PR with the above.
+4. Create a PR with the above.

 ### Releasing -rc1